SobczakArtur/teardownappv1/README.md

 ### ▶️ How to log in and get a JWT token

+You can use **Postman** or any HTTP client to test the authentication.

 1️⃣ **Send a POST request to the login endpoint:**

 POST http://localhost:8080/api/auth/login